Bolivia election: EU calls for runoff vote as Morales dubbed victor | DW | 25.10.2019

 The bloc also called for parties to refrain from further violence.

-The United States, Colombia, Brazil and Argentina also called for a second-round vote.
+The United States, Colombia, Brazil and Argentina also called for a second-round vote between President Evo Morales and his top challenger.

 In a communique issued by Colombia's foreign ministry, the four nations said they "will only recognize results that reflect the will of the Bolivian people."